Junqingchen01/goodbuck_f/README.md

 ## Step 3: Modifying your App

+# you can use this username and password login to the app
+username:chen
+password:chen

 Now that you have successfully run the app, let's modify it.

 1. Open `App.tsx` in your text editor of choice and edit some lines.